tillmannschiffler/simplequeue/readme.md

 All this features could be archived by using the most basic storage aka files system with some leverage of systemd.

 Systemd uses unit files to configure daemons, and path units monitor files and directories for events.
 When a specified event occurs, a service unit with the same name is executed.
 I'll demonstrate this with an example.
-So the concept is to create files in a specific directory and let systemd handle the starting event condition and keep that one unit running to avoid ccidentally multiple executions of one job.
+So the concept is to create files in a specific directory and let systemd handle the starting event condition and keep that one unit running to avoid accidentally multiple executions of one job.

 ## Requirements ##
 - Linux operating system with systemd